rushiiMachine/osu-patcher/README.md

 ## is this okay?

-This was initially made after the Akatsuki private server team's patcher broke for multiple months and didnt provide any alternative to fix the issues listed [above](#features).
-This project does not and never intends to bypass the anti-cheat built into osu! (to prevent modifications), and for that reason this project is only usable when osu! is launched with a custom `-devserver` (for offline play, something like `-devserver example.com`).
+This was initially made after the Akatsuki private server's patcher broke for multiple months and no alternative existed to fix the issues listed above.
+This project does not and never intends to bypass the anti-cheat built into osu! (to allow modifications), and for that reason this project is only usable when osu! is launched with a custom `-devserver` (for offline play, something like `-devserver example.com`).

-I like improving the games I like (ref: multiple PRs to lazer), and given stable is essentially dead in terms of bug-fixes and features (cough cough [#features](#features)) I decided to write a private utility to make the game I like better.
-I am not a cheat developer, end of story.
+I like improving the games I like (having submitted multiple PRs to osu!lazer as well), and given stable is essentially dead in terms of bug-fixes and features I decided to write a utility to make the game I like better.
+This is not a cheat, I don't make cheats.